coloringchaos/rtw-s17/_posts/2017-1-15-assignment1.md

 Create an interactive web-based conceptual self-portrait.

 You should use HTML, CSS and Javascript.
-Your project should utilize creative media elements and introduce who you are in a unique way.
+Your project should rely on the use of creative media elements (images, video, audio, etc..) and introduce who you are in a unique way.

+Post your self portrait on the Creative Server and submit the link on Edmodo.

 <br>